 Southeast Asia is hot and humid year-round, so there isn’t really a bad time to visit.
 Although rain happens all year, November – January is the wettest time, so it’s best to avoid visiting then.
 June and July are particularly hot and it’s also when there’s a large influx of tourists thanks to school holidays, so it’s best to avoid visiting during this time as well.
 The best months to visit are February – May.

 The official language of Thailand is Thai, of Malaysia is Malay, and of Singapore is English.
 In Malaysia and Thailand, English is spoken fairly widely, so you should have few issues communicating while traveling in all three countries.

 Each country uses its own currency, and I recommend changing your remaining currency before entering a new country.
 You’ll get a better rate that way.
-At the time of publishing this post (August 2019) Singapore uses Singaporean dollars (USD $1 equals SG $1.38), Malaysia uses Ringgit (USD $1 equals 4.15 MYR) and Thailand uses Baht (USD $1 equals 30.65 THB).
+At the time of updating this post (January 2024) Singapore uses Singaporean dollars (USD $1 equals SG $1.33), Malaysia uses Ringgit (USD $1 equals 4.65 MYR) and Thailand uses Baht (USD $1 equals 35 THB).

 This region primarily uses cash, so credit cards aren’t as widely accepted (except in Singapore and some of the larger cities in Thailand and Malaysia).
 I recommend bringing cash and using ATMs in the larger cities, as they aren’t always readily available in smaller cities.

 Want to extend your trip?

 While this itinerary certainly covers the highlights of Thailand, Malaysia, and Singapore, it lacks sufficient time in both Bangkok and Singapore, both of which are worth a few days on their own.
 I recommend arriving a few days early to Bangkok and staying a few extra days in Singapore.
 Here are my recommendations if you want to spend some additional time in either city: